 How do I sign up for Cyber Essentials?

 There are two levels of accreditation: Cyber Essentials and Cyber Essentials Plus.
-At THP, we have held Cyber Essentials Plus since December 2019.

 The basic Cyber Essentials accreditation is based on self-assessment against five basic security controls.
 If your business has a turnover of less than £20m, it also includes automatic cyber liability insurance.